Tulcán: Independence

 Independence movements and proclamations sparked through the region.
 The independence movement in Carchi was led by Alejandro Ruano, Antonio Baca, Cecilio Arciniegas, Esteban Baca, Leandro Campiño, José María Pava, Antonio Rueda, and Ramón Montenegro.
 On April 14, 1814, with charges of conspiracy of fighting for independence, these men were shot in Bolivar.
 The population continued its rebellion and in 1820, it ratified the Declaration of Independence of 9 de Octubre.
 Upon Ecuador becoming a republic, Tulcán retained its importance because it became a border town.

 Proximity to Colombia

 Tulcán is just 2 km from the Colombian border; the international bridge at Rumichaca which bridges the Carchi River is shared by the two countries.
 Tulcán is bounded on the north by the municipality of Ipiales (Colombia), on the south by the San Pedro de Huaca Canton, to the east by the Amazonian provinces of Sucumbios and to the west by the coastal province of Esmeraldas.

 This city is known for its civic culture and modern business, similar to that of Colombia because of its proximity to and significant trade with that country.

 Because of the proximity with Colombia, Tulcán and Ipiales form a bi-national conurbation with an approximate of 150.000 inhabitants.

+Geography

 Climate

 Tulcán features a subtropical highland climate (Csb) under the Köppen climate classification.